dotnet/core/release-notes/1.1/README.md

-# .NET Core 1.1 Release Documents
+# .NET Core 1.1 Releases

+The following .NET Core 1.1 releases have been shipped.
+You must be on the latest patch release to be [supported by Microsoft](../../microsoft-support.md)

 | Release Date | Description | Commits | Known Issues | Contributors |
 | :-- | :-- | :--: | :--: | :--: |